-- A person who is not listed on any electors list in the State of Georgia, i.e., not registered in Georgia, is considered to have uncertain eligibility and will be allowed to cast a provisional ballot.
+A person who is not listed on any electors list in the State of Georgia, i.e., not registered in Georgia, is considered to have uncertain eligibility and will be allowed to cast a provisional ballot.
 After the election, the person's eligibility will be researched and if it is determined that he/she is eligible to vote in the election, the vote will be counted for those races that are applicable.
 If the person is determined not to be eligible or the time allowed for research expires, the ballot will be rejected.
 (The deadline for determinations is the close of business three days after the election.)
-The voter will be notified by mail of the dispensation of the ballot. - by Georgia Election Code must cast a provisional ballot.
+The voter will be notified by mail of the dispensation of the ballot.

+A voter who does not have one of the pieces of identification required by Georgia Election Code must cast a provisional ballot.
 The ballot will be counted if the voter presents valid identification to the VR&E Office before the cutoff, which is the close of business three days after the election.
 If the voter fails to provide identification in the time allowed, the ballot will be rejected.
-The voter will be notified by mail of the dispensation of the ballot. - Provisional ballot may be used in emergency situations when the DRE Machine are not available or when a court mandates that a precinct remain open for voting extended hours.
+The voter will be notified by mail of the dispensation of the ballot.

+Provisional ballot may be used in emergency situations when the DRE units are not available or when a court mandates that a precinct remain open for voting extended hours.